Engine Knocking – Pinging – Rattling Noise – Most common causes.

 Then, most likely you’re probably experiencing, engine spark knock (engine knocking).
 So, what do you think, is making that engine knocking noise.

-So, engine knocking, is not necessarily a problem, with your fuel delivery system.
-But, it does mean, that your fuel is detonating, or exploding erratically; rather than burning smoothly as it should.
-Eventually, this could lead to a failed head gasket, broken rings; cracked piston lands and/or flatten your rod bearings.
+But, it does mean, that your fuel is detonating, or exploding erratically, rather than burning smoothly as it should.
+Eventually, this could lead to a failed head gasket, broken rings, cracked piston lands and/or flatten your rod bearings.

 First, Check If The (EGR) Valve Is Working Properly

-Automotive Engine (EGR) Valve
+(EGR) Valve

-Automotive Engine (EGR) Valve
+(EGR) Valve

-Next, Check If The Engine Knock (KS) Sensor Is Working
+Next, Check If The Engine Knock Sensor (KS) Is Working

 Knock Sensors (KS) Bolted To Engine Block